THE GARBAGE RUN

 WHAT WILL I NEED TO BRING?

-You'll need a well serviced and reliable machine, with anything from 90cc scooters up to large capacity adventure bikes having completed the run in the past.
-It's also worthwhile having breakdown cover in case you need recovering from the darkest reaches of Scotland.
+You'll need a well serviced and reliable road worthy machine, with anything from 90cc scooters up to large capacity adventure bikes having completed the run in the past.
+It's also worthwhile having breakdown cover as whilst the support van will scoop you up off the side of the road and take you on to somewhere safe, it won't take you all the way back home!

-For camping you'll need a sleeping bag, tent, roll mat and a stove if you want to make your own breakfast or dinner, although we will always camp where there is access to food.
+For camping you'll need a sleeping bag, tent, roll mat and a pillow.
+Bring a stove if you want an early morning brew.

 Any bike will do, as long as it's reliable.
 In the build up to the event any solo riders who want to join a group will have the chance to be partnered up with similar powered machines.